Originally published April, 2018 and updated June, 2019

 The General Data Protection Regulation (GDPR) is a new global standard designed to codify and extend the rights of data subjects.
 The GDPR comes into force on May 25, 2018 and will replace the European Data Protection Directive 95/46/EC (DPD) effective now.
-Fines for violations of this standard can reach 10 million euros — substantially more than for violations of other standards, such as HIPAA, SOX and GLBA.
+Fines for GDPR compliance failures can reach 20 million euros or more — substantially more than for violations of other standards, such as HIPAA, SOX and GLBA.

 One of the key reasons that organizations are anxious about the GDPR compliance is its strict data breach notification requirement, specified in Articles 33–34: Organizations have only 72 hours to report a breach to supervisory authorities.

 But don’t panic.
 In this blog post, Netwrix answers the top 5 questions about this requirement to help you get proper processes in place or make sure that you’ve got all the processes you need.
 Then I’ll reveal 7 best practices for preparing an effective data breach response plan.
 Last, I’ll review three recent high-profile data breaches and see how proper breach notification was sorely lacking in each.

 Frequently asked questions about the GDPR’s data breach notification requirements